akbinod/akbinod.Tuner/README.md

 <b>Here's another good stopping point.
 Read on for more fine grained control.</b>
 <H2>The Tuner Class</H2>

 Most of the basics have been detailed above.

 With explicit instantiation, you give up the convenience of automatic trackbar GUI configuration, and having arguments curried into your function. but there are added features you can access.
 If you like the UX of `@TunedFunction`, see the benefits section down below to determine if it's worth it to wade through the rest of this.

+Instead of TunedFunction, you import TunerUI and TunerConfig.
+TunerUI is the facade you work with.
+You could ignore TunerConfig if the default settings work for you.

 The basic pattern is about the same:
+1. import TunerUI.
-1. accept a `tuner` param with the default value of None...
+2. accept a `tuner` param with the default value of None...
 2. ...do your thing...
 3. set `tuner.image` to the processed image before you return...
 4. optionally - set `tuner.results` to something that is json serializable before you return